 Parks expand and add new attractions each year, making them appealing to new visitors as well as returning patrons.
 Many parks offer a season pass, making them affordable for local patrons.

-Top 10 Best Rated Amusement Parks
+Top 10 Best Rated Amusement Parks in the US

 The second oldest amusement park in the United States, Cedar Point opened 1860.
 The park sits on the shore of Lake Erie and is visited by approximately three and a half million people annually.
 It is open seasonally.